-Minoan frescoes and a plaster cast of a wooden bed are just some of the extraordinary artefacts in the Thera Gallery of the National Archaeological Museum from Bronze Age Akrotiri in Santorini.
+The National Archaeological Museum in Athens is not only the largest museum in Greece, it understandably is one of the most important archaeological museums of Ancient Greece in the world.
+The museum has collections from all over the modern state of Greece, and beyond.
+Minoan frescoes and a plaster cast of a wooden bed are just some of the extraordinary artefacts in the museum’s Thera Gallery about Bronze Age Akrotiri in Santorini.

 During the late 18th century the volcanic deposits of tephra on the island of Santorini were being mined for use in the construction of the Suez Canal.
 It was during this extraction process that antiquities were found in the area near Akrotiri.
 A few years later in 1870 C. H. Corceix and H. Mamet, archaeologists from the École française d’Athènes, started excavating the Bronze Age settlement.

 Systematic excavations of the ancient site of Akrotiri began in 1967 and continue to this day.
 Artefacts recovered from these excavations are on display in museums in Santorini, but also in the Thera Gallery of the National Archaeological Museum in Athens.

 The Thera Gallery in the National Archaeological Museum.